Best Of19 min read

 5. Charles Schwab — Best for Broad Wealth Management with Human Advisor Access

-Schwab sits in a similar tier to Fidelity but with a slightly different emphasis: Schwab Intelligent Portfolios (their automated investing product) is free at 0% advisory fee, which is genuinely remarkable.
-The catch — and there is one — is that they allocate a portion of your portfolio to cash and earn the yield on that cash.
-It's transparent once you know it, but it's the kind of thing that deserves to be said upfront rather than buried in a FAQ.
+Schwab sits alongside Fidelity in the full-service space but with a different emphasis: Schwab Intelligent Portfolios (their automated investing) is free at 0% advisory fee, which is genuinely remarkable.
+The catch — and yes, there is one — is they park a portion of your portfolio in cash and earn the spread on that yield.
+It's transparent once you understand it, but it's worth knowing upfront.

-For high earners, Schwab Intelligent Portfolios Premium at $30/month (after a one-time $300 planning fee) includes unlimited access to CFP professionals.
-That's one of the better human advisor access deals at that price point, full stop.
-Schwab's Private Client tier above $1M gets more personalized treatment, though the entry pricing can run higher than competitors if you don't negotiate.
+For high earners, Schwab Intelligent Portfolios Premium at $30/month (after a one-time $300 planning fee) includes unlimited CFP access.
+That's one of the better human advisor deals at that price point, honestly.
+Schwab's Private Client tier above $1M brings more personal treatment, though entry pricing can run higher than competitors without negotiation.

 Key Features:

-• Schwab Intelligent Portfolios: Automated investing, no advisory fee, 0% AUM
+• Schwab Intelligent Portfolios: Automated investing, zero advisory fee

 • Schwab Intelligent Portfolios Premium: $30/month + $300 setup for unlimited CFP access

-• Schwab Private Client: Dedicated advisor, personalized financial planning, above $1M
+• Schwab Private Client: Dedicated advisor, personalized planning, above $1M

 • Zero-commission stock and ETF trading